 Marketers and media moguls wonder why the ad-supported model is dying.
 I am saturated.
 My brain is full.
 Each ad flashes what seems like an endless stream of sub-second images in front of me.
 Yes, I have a TiVo, and the 30-second skip, and I fast forward through most of the ads.
 But I am tired of the noise that is attacking my senses.

 On a related note, we canceled our cable today.
 We kept basic cable service in case we want to watch a presidential speech or catch the occasional episode of The Daily Show.
-I am sure that the advertisers wont miss me.
+I am sure that the advertisers won’t miss me.
 I wasn’t buying any of their stuff anyway.
-I am looking forward to spend more time with my Kindle.
+I am looking forward to spend more time with a few of the books that I have been meaning to read.